-1. Our business is largely concentrated in North India and is affected by various factors associated with these states.
+Our business is largely concentrated in North India and is affected by various factors associated with these states.

-We are Technical Facility Management services providers in the North India with more than 1,955 employees as of May 15, 2025.
-In the Fiscal 2025, 2024 and 2023, we served at 130, 128 and 131 sites, respectively, demonstrating our growing presence and commitment to delivering comprehensive facility solutions.
-Our Company is proud to have the trust and patronage of many esteemed clients, with a proven track record of fostering long-term partnerships built on reliable service and commitment.
+We are one of the leading Tier 1 Technical facilities management services providers in the North India with more than 1,819 employees as of September 24, 2024.
+In the Fiscal 2024, 2023 and 2022, we served at 128, 131 and 107 sites, respectively, demonstrating our growing presence and commitment to delivering comprehensive facility solutions.
+Our Company is proud to have the trust and patronage of many esteemed clients such as Maruti Suzuki, Macquarie, CBRE, JLL, HCL etc., with a proven track record of fostering long-term partnerships built on reliable service and commitment.
+These prestigious names on our client list are a testament to our strong presence and reputation in the regions where we operate.
 Our Company has strong presence in North India and primarily earns revenue from Northern States in India.

-The below mentioned table shows the state wise revenue breakup as per billed & unbilled revenue:
+The below mentioned table shows the state wise revenue breakup: